Karen J. Rooney, Ph.D.

 such as the technique Swanson and his colleagues (Swanson,

-Kotkin, Pfiffner & McBurnett, 1992) have successfully developed.
+Kotkin, Pfiffner & McBurnett, 1992) have successfully

-to act as a stimulus to generalize the new behavior.
+setting to act as a stimulus to generalize the new behavior.

 Organizational Strategy Training

-Teachers need to tell students with atttention
+Teachers need to tell students with atttention disorders

-using complicated, step-by-step strategies that do not accommodate
+complicated, step-by-step strategies that do not accommodate

-the characteristics of students with attention disorders and
+the characteristics of students with attention disorders

-of situations.
-Appropriate interventions need to:
+variety of situations.
+Appropriate interventions need

-1. Be systematic so judgement and organizational
+1. Be systematic so judgement and organizational demands

-demands are minimized.
+are minimized.

 2. Be simple and dependable.